Kulamavu Dam: Specifications

-Resesrvoir
+Reservoir

 Hydroelectric project

 This Underground Power Station is supposedly a technological achievement.
 There are six generating units each of 130 MW capacity.
 There are seven 220KV feeders for transmitting the power to the load centers.
 The power generated in the powerhouse is taken to the switchyard through 220 KV oil filled cables.
 After power generation, water from the power station is released to the Thodupuzha River through an underground tunnel which is 1220 meters in length.
 This tail race water is in turn used for producing electricity in the Malankara Small Hydro Electric Station and also for irrigation by means of Irrigation dam at Malankara.